Humanitarianism and Conflict Response MA

 About the course

-This multidisciplinary course focuses on response to crises originating from both conflict zones and natural disasters.
-Bringing together the study of medicine and humanities, the course gives you an inclusive approach that mirrors the reality of aid operations and informs the reflexive processes of both analytical and applied disciplines.
+This interdisciplinary and comprehensive course focuses on response to crises originating from both conflict zones and disasters.
+Bringing together the study of medicine and humanities, it will give you a deep and critical understanding of complex issues and broader contexts and will equip you to thrive in fast-changing fields.

-You’ll study at the Humanitarian and Conflict Response Institute (HCRI), which is widely recognised as a leading international research institute focusing on the study of humanitarianism, conflict response and peace-building.
-Our work is driven by a desire to inform and support policy and decision makers, to optimise joint working between partner organisations, and to foster increased understanding and debate within the field.
+You’ll study at the Humanitarian and Conflict Response Institute (HCRI), which is widely recognised as a leading international research institute focusing on the study of what the United Nations calls the ‘triple nexus’ - humanitarian response, development and peace.
+Our work is driven by a desire to inform and support practitioners and policy makers, to optimise joint working between partner organisations, and to foster increased understanding and debate within the field.
 You’ll benefit from drawing on a wide breadth of disciplinary traditions and research expertise at the Institute and beyond.

 Engage first-hand with the people, projects and organisations that shape humanitarian, global health, disaster management, conflict response and intervention issues around the world.

-Take part in an optional research trip to Uganda, where you will understand more about careers in humanitarian work and add significant experience to your CV.
+Join an optional research trip abroad (previously in India, Northern Ireland or Uganda), where you will understand more about humanitarian work and add significant experience to your CV.

 Our graduates are among the most targeted by top UK employers